edaemon/edaemon.github.io/content/posts/in-b4.md

 You can check out the application I built here: https://in-b4.com/

-The code is visible here: https://github.com/edaemon/in-b4/
+The code is available here: https://github.com/edaemon/in-b4/

 Thanks for reading.